mkdoc/mkparse/README.md

 both content and comments.
 By default this stream will pass through comments and content.

-To disable content from the stream use (comments only) use:
+To disable content from the stream (comments only) use:

 ```javascript
 {content: false}
 ```

-To disable comments from the stream use (source content only) use:
+To disable comments from the stream (source content only) use:

 ```javascript
 {comment: false}